topstock/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-    1) 'display: block;' may take 'height:' and 'width:' properties, while 'dislpay: inline;' does not.
+    1) 'display: block;' may take 'height:' and 'width:' properties, while 'display: inline;' does not.
-    2) 'dislpay: inline;' only takes up as much width as needed, but 'display: block;' takes the entire width of the page.
+    2) 'display: inline;' only takes up as much width as needed, but 'display: block;' takes the entire width, starting a new row.

 3. What are the 4 areas of the box model?